 I see this Jade everywhere here. beautifully carved into jewelry :

-"Can we make our own jewelry?"
+Green stone is only found on the South Island.
+I am on the North Island but there are places that sell rough cut pieces of green stone (who can afford the finished pieces)"Can we make our own jewelry?"
 I ask Rainer.
 His answer , "Let's give it a try"...so off we went on a quest to find inexpensive pieces of green stone.
 Not as easy as one might suspect.
 While it is plentiful, it is also valuable.
 Those having the raw material are well aware of what finished pieces are worth and they want their share of the monetary pie.
 WE refused to pay $5 for a small piece like those pictured above, so the quest continued for a few hours until we found a place that was willing to sell "cut off's" for $1.

 We were both like kids in a candy store.
 We touched and felt every piece.
 I liked smaller ones while he went for bigger , bulkier ones.